jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_guide.rst

 EnMAP-Box Applications are normal python programs that can be called

 * directly from EnMAP-Box GUI, e.g. via special tool buttons or context menues, or
-* the QGIS Processing Framework as a GeoAlgorithm of the EnMAPBoxAlgorithmProvider
+* the QGIS Processing Framework as a QgsProcessingAlgorithm of the EnMAPBoxAlgorithmProvider

 EnMAP-Box applications can interact with a running EnMAP-Box instance via the EnMAP-Box API, and, for example, open new raster images in an EnMAP-Box map canvas or read the list of data sources.